The world is moving quickly, and with it comes the development of technology.

 One of the more significant pros to creating a blog for the greenhouse is establishing yourself online as a resource.
 Some people who are interested in gardening and plants feel a lack of confidence in their skills.
 Make it known that you are not only there to sell but for advice, workshops, and other skill-building exercises in the plant world.

 The blog can also give you a chance to feature new plants, employees, seminars, and more.

-Getting on social media is one of those tasks that need to be high on your priority list in your digital marketing scheme.
+Getting on social media is one of those tasks that need to be high on your priority list in your online nursery marketing scheme.
 There are currently about 3.2 billion social media users globally, and each month, 1.65 billion of these are active (Fundera, 2019).

 If that doesn’t convince you, we don’t know what will.
 Simply put, it’s a huge opportunity lost.
 Whether you use Instagram, Facebook, Twitter, or a mix, anything you are actively using to promote your brand will help.

 If you want to know more of the practical steps, read through this short guide for developing social media.

 You do not always have to expect that people will visit your plant nursery only because it has plants.
 Try to pull them in by offering promotions.
 It is a marketing scheme that works well, since everyone loves a good bargain.

 It’s easiest to grow aware of these by posting them on your social media or putting up a flyer on your website’s homepage.
 If your client base doesn’t know about it, how are they supposed to engage with it?